Independent African news, markets, culture and politics.

 TIN: Nigerians must have tax ID for operating bank account – FG

-It is worth noting that individuals and businesses with existing TINs will not need to obtain a new tax ID.
-The new regulation is expected to affect income earners, including businesses, who do not have a TIN.
-Oyedele emphasized that any taxable entity without a TIN may face difficulties in operating their bank account in the near future.
+Students and dependents are exempt, as they do not earn an income.
+Individuals and businesses that already possess a TIN will not need to obtain a new one.
+The regulation will primarily affect income earners, including businesses, who currently lack a TIN.
+Oyedele warned that any taxable entity without a TIN may soon encounter difficulties operating its bank account.

-This development comes after President Bola Ahmed signed into law new tax laws in June 2025, which are set to be implemented in January 2026.
-The Nigerian government’s move to enforce TIN requirements for bank account operations is part of its efforts to improve tax compliance and revenue collection.
-As the implementation date approaches, Nigerians are advised to obtain a TIN if they have not already done so, to avoid any potential restrictions on their bank accounts.
-The new regulation is expected to have significant implications for tax administration in Nigeria, and its implementation will be closely monitored in the coming months.
+This development follows President Bola Ahmed’s signing of new tax laws in June 2025, which are set to take effect in January 2026.
+The government’s move to enforce TIN requirements for bank account operations is intended to improve tax compliance and revenue collection.
+As the implementation date approaches, Nigerians are advised to obtain a TIN if they have not already done so, to avoid potential restrictions on their bank accounts.
+The new regulation is expected to have significant implications for tax administration in Nigeria and will be closely monitored in the coming months.

 Scroll to Top